 Benevenuto!
 Io mi chiamo RaffaelaMarie Rizzo.

-Yes. that's my name.
-It 's a long name, but everyone loves saying it (Raf-eye-ela) and Rizzo is pronounced like "pizza" a hard "t" sound made by the double "z".
+Yes.
+That's my name.
+It's a long name, but everyone loves saying it (Raf-eye-ela), and pronounce Rizzo like "pizza," a hard "t" sound made by the double "z."

 It all started when I was five.
-The Italian immigrant population in Connecticut where I grew up socialized around music at home, at weddings, baptisms, and confirmations.
+The Italian immigrant population in Connecticut is where I grew up, socialized around music at home, at weddings, baptisms, and confirmations.
 Whether it was the Italian masters on the Victrola, Jazz, and Pop on the radio, or sitting at mass intoxicated by the organ and music from Tallis to Palestrina to Mozart to Messiaen at mass every Sunday.
-Music and songs have always elevated me in an indescribable manner.
+Music and songs have always indescribably elevated me.

-Often without realizing it, I'd find myself stirred to make audible the gratitude I feel for God’s unconditional love and mercy.
+Often without realizing it, I'd find myself stirred to make audible the gratitude I feel for God's unconditional love and mercy.
 But I'm so lacking that even my husband will not sit next to me at mass if I attempt to express praise through song.
-It is clear that songs such O Holy Night, O solo mio, funiculi funicula, the Ave Maria, and Ode to Joy are for me to appreciate and enjoy, but best left to others with melodious and velvet throats to bring to life.
+It is clear that songs such as O Holy Night, O solo Mio, Funiculi Funicula, the Ave Maria, and Ode to Joy are for me to appreciate and enjoy, but best left to others with melodious and velvet throats to bring to life.

-At some point many decades after the age of five, I recognized that God had given me other methods to express love and praise.
-Though not bestowed with beauty in my vocal cords I am, however, grateful for all my gifts, most especially the ability to tell stories, and I have lots of them.
-My stories all have their roots in the land of the Mezzogiorno and bridge to our great United States of America.
+At some point, many decades after the age of five, I recognized that God had given me other methods to express love and praise.
+Though not bestowed with beauty in my vocal cords, I am, however, grateful for all my gifts, most especially the ability to tell stories, and I have lots of them.
+My stories have their roots in the land of the Mezzogiorno and bridge to our great United States of America.
 They are joyful songs comprised of humble words.
 I hope they will strike a chord within you as together we explore some parts of Italy that most tourists never see.
-My hope is that you'll learn another side of these people, their culture and traditions that when imported, they helped weave some of the most intricate and exquisite textures comprising the fabric of the American culture and language.
+I hope that you'll learn another side of these people, their culture and traditions that, when imported, they helped weave some of the most intricate and exquisite textures comprising the fabric of the American culture and language.